jenkinsci/eiffel-broadcaster-plugin/README.md

 the EiffelArtifactCreatedEvent and one CONTEXT link to the parent build's EiffelActivityTriggeredEvent.

+This step returns immediately as soon as the event has been validated and put in the internal outbound queue.
+The actual delivery of the event to the broker might not have happened at the time of the return.
+The step's return value is a (possibly empty) list of enqueued events.

 | Argument            | Required | Description               |
 | --------------------|----------|---------------------------|
 | artifactEventFiles  |          | An Ant-style glob expression that selects files containing JSON representations (one per line) of EiffelArtifactCreatedEvent to publish. |